Amzn-Matt/Amzn-Matt/README.md

 I love making applications with simple UIs and helpful form validation.

 Other than coding during my freetime I love to watch sports, specifically baseball.
-I am a baseball nut I love player sabermetrics and analyzing the game beyond the game.
+I am a baseball nut and I love player sabermetrics and analyzing the game beyond the game.
 I also love gaming!

 <!--